epigen/DNAmeth500species/README.md

 ### Setup.
 For computational analysis, we use R version 3.6.1 with all the corresponding packages.
 The SVM module requires an independent block with R version 4.1.
 We provide a full list of packages installed in each of the subsets with their versions in the envs/ folder as csv files.
-For your convinience, we also provide the mirrors of conda environments as yaml files, generated with ```bash conda env export```.
+For your convinience, we also provide the mirrors of conda environments as yaml files, generated with ```conda env export```.
 Please note that not all packages were installed within conda, so additionally you would still have to install missing R packages from the csv tables if needed for the corresponding part of the analysis.

 The project folder contains the following folders:
 -src